mbaze/LzssPack/README.md

 ## LzssPack

 LzssPack is a simple command line utility primarily meant as a cross-platform packer for retro computing platforms.
 It uses a simple compression scheme based on Lempel–Ziv–Storer–Szymanski algorithm.
-The format was originally devised by Pavel "Zilog" Cimbal who released it as part of Thrasher utility for Sinclair ZX Spectrum.
-Although there are more efficient compression schemes in use even on vintage platforms, the method strikes a good balance between compression ratio, decoder simplicity and speed.
+The format was devised by Pavel "Zilog" Cimbal who originally released it as part of Thrasher for Sinclair ZX Spectrum.
+Though not the most efficient scheme in use, it strikes a good balance between compression ratio, decoder simplicity and speed.
 It is therefore suitable for on-the-fly decompression e.g. during loading.

 ### Stream Format